avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 For the time being, adjustments to the button corner radius of CTkSlider, have no visual effect inside the geometry pup up.
 You can however set a value, save it and hit the *Refresh* button, to preview the effect in the *Preview Panel*.

+#### CTkTabview
+There is an issue with configuring the fg_color for CTkTabview.
+The configure option does not completely update the foreground area.
+See:

+   CTkTabview.confgure(fg_color=...) does not work correctly #1803

+A workaround is to hit the *Refresh* button in the *Control Panel*.

 #### DropdownMenu